mulle-kybernetik/MulleScion/README.md

 ![](/dox/MulleScionDataFlow.png "Data Flow Sketch")
 ![](http://www.mulle-kybernetik.com/software/git/MulleScion/raw/master/dox/MulleScionDataFlow.png "Data Flow Sketch")

-*MulleScion* is currently still pretty much a "happy path" project, but it is being used in a commercial project.
+*MulleScion* is happily used in a commercial project and has gone through enough iterations to pronounce it "ready for production".

 TOOLS
 =============